insin/forum/README.txt

 FORUM_POST_FORMATTING_MODULE
 ----------------------------

-Default: ``'forum.formatters.basic_formatter'``
+Default: ``'forum.formatters.PostFormatter'``

 The Python path to the module to be used to format raw post input.
-This module should satisfy the requirements defined below in `Post Formatting Module Structure`_.
+This class should satisfy the requirements defined below in `Post Formatter Structure`_.

 FORUM_DEFAULT_POSTS_PER_PAGE
 ----------------------------